JongYun-Kim/lazy-vicsek/README.md

 ## Assumptions
-- Centrazlied training (decentrzlied excuteable tho)
+- Centralized training (decentralized executable tho)
 - No noise in training phase
   - Training with noise is out of the scope of this project
 - Communications: Fully connected